 - High pressure halogen gas is sealed inside the halogen bulb.
-The bulb may break if the glass envelope is scratched or the bulb is dropped. - When handling the bulb, do not touch the glass envelope. - DO NOT TOUCH THE BULB WITH BARE HANDS. - Use the same number and wattage as shown in the chart. - Do not leave the bulb out of the headlight reflector for a long period of time as dust, moisture and smoke may enter the headlight body and affect the performance of the headlight. - Aiming is not necessary after replacing the bulb.
+The bulb may break if the glass envelope is scratched or the bulb is dropped. - When handling the bulb, do not touch the glass envelope. - DO NOT TOUCH THE BULB WITH BARE HANDS. - Do not leave the bulb out of the headlight reflector for a long period of time as dust, moisture and smoke may enter the headlight body and affect the performance of the headlight. - Aiming is not necessary after replacing the bulb.
 When aiming adjustment is necessary, contact a NISSAN dealer.